-Of course, language can be a barrier to smooth communications.
+Of course, language can be a barrier to smooth communication.
 Having lived in Latin America for 10 years, I do speak Spanish and this has been hugely advantageous to my business activities and community connections.
-I have needed to learn more industry specific vocabulary and I continue to learn something new every day!
+I have needed to learn more industry-specific vocabulary and I continue to learn something new every day!

 Any business transaction can come with an element of risk.
 This risk needs to be negated or at least minimalised, particularly when dealing with large volumes of product, large financial transactions and international shipping.
 This can be overcome by asking for larger advance payments from customers and/or requiring that transactions are handled via Letters of Credit.

 6. What key comparisons would you make between the business environments in Peru and Guatemala as a British entrepreneur?